-You know you’re a rare sort when you see your neighbor has set out trash that contains old wood wand metal and your pulse quickens. haha.
+You know you’re a rare sort when you see your neighbor has set out trash that contains old wood and metal and your pulse quickens. haha.
 At the time, I was headed down the street as my daughter was driving to get hours in for her license.
 I gasped and called my husband to go grab them.
 He replied, “they’re broken?”
 I just gave a tsk…and said, “anddddd???”
-How about I show you the vision I had for this upcycled whiskey barrel planter?
+With that in mind, how about I show you the vision I had for this upcycled whiskey barrel planter?

 Today is Trash to Treasure Tuesday where my blogger friends and I share our latest builds, makeovers, and finds to inspire you.
 You’ll see their posts in a bit.
 Meanwhile, the second planter wasn’t looking so hot.
 I could mess with it and plant it too, but I truly wanted to upcycle those staves and rings into something more.
 Challenge accepted.

 First, for the second upcycled barrel, I’m finishing it off.
-With a good whack of my hammer, I bust out the rotting bottom and it falls apart easily.
+Then, with a good whack of my hammer, I bust out the rotting bottom and it falls apart easily.

 Does this look like trash?
 Maybe to some, but to me it’s #trashure.
-Beautiful wood with patina, and those rusty rings…yessss….
+Not only does it have beautiful wood with patina, but also those rusty rings…yessss….

 First, I begin grabbing a few pieces of scrap wood left over from my garden shed remodel.
 Then, I measure the staves in length, and also height to how high I want the tote to be.
 I use my circular saw and my Rip-Cut Jig to cut them down.